saienduri/vllm-docs/README.md

 ## Pull latest Docker

+You can pull the base image with `docker pull rocm/vllm-dev:vllm-20241009`

-You can pull the image with `docker pull rocm/vllm-dev:vllm-20241009-tuned`
+You can pull the image with gemm tunings with `docker pull rocm/vllm-dev:vllm-20241009-tuned`

 ### What is New